-Window element Description Test Connection Click to test the connection to the host to ensure that you entered the correct information.
+Window element Description Host Name Type the host name.
+Default value is localhost.
+Port Select a port number.
+The default number is 1526.
+Server Type the name of the server where the database is located.
+Database Type the name of the database to connect to.
+Test Connection Click to test the connection to the host to ensure that you entered the correct information.
 Success or failure is reported in a message box.
 If the host is not available at the time you create the data source, you can test it later.
+To test the connection at any time, from the data source list, right click the data source and select Test Connections from the list of options.